-- Although many aspects of the work environment may induce physiological adaptation responses, stress research has largely focused on threatening and challenging stimuli that promote the activation of a particular class of emergency reactions known as the "fight or flight" response - These types of reactions are most likely to be triggered in work environments where high demands for performance are coupled with low levels of control over decision making (8).
-Researchers suggest that threats to an individual' s control and/or the actual loss of that control is the key to predicting which environments will be stressful (9). - Researchers suggest that threats to an individual' s control and/or the actual loss of that control is the key to predicting which environments will be stressful
+- Although many aspects of the work environment may induce physiological adaptation responses, stress research has largely focused on threatening and challenging stimuli that promote the activation of a particular class of emergency reactions known as the "fight or flight" response - These types of reactions are most likely to be triggered in work environments where high demands for performance are coupled with low levels of control over decision making. - Researchers suggest that threats to an individual's control and/or the actual loss of that control is the key to predicting which environments will be stressful..